 This post-graduate programme attracts high calibre accounting graduates every year.
 The programme offers full CAP 2 exemptions from Chartered Accountants Ireland, and is highly regarded by employers.

-100% of the students who completed the programme in 2013/14 secured training contracts with Chartered Accountancy firms in Ireland which is testament to the quality of the programme and the calibre of the students.
+Typically all students completing the programme secure training contracts with Chartered Accountancy firms in Ireland which is testament to the quality of the programme and the calibre of the students.

 I would definitely say ‘do the course’.
 I’ve just started my new job and I am in such a good position to not have any exams this year or any weekend classes - it’s hard enough settling into a new job.